strapi/strapi/README.md

 ## Features

-- **Modern Admin Panel:** Elegant, entirely customizable and a fully extensible admin panel.
-- **Secure by default:** Reusable policies, CORS, CSP, P3P, Xframe, XSS, and more.
-- **Plugins Oriented:** Install the auth system, content management, custom plugins, and more, in seconds.
-- **Blazing Fast:** Built on top of Node.js, Strapi delivers amazing performance.
-- **Front-end Agnostic:** Use any front-end framework (React, Vue, Angular, etc.), mobile apps or even IoT.
-- **Powerful CLI:** Scaffold projects and APIs on the fly.
-- **SQL databases:** Works with PostgreSQL, MySQL, MariaDB, and SQLite.
+- **Content Types Builder**: Build the most flexible publishing experience for your content managers, by giving them the freedom to create any page on the go with [fields](https://docs.strapi.io/user-docs/content-manager/writing-content#filling-up-fields), components and [Dynamic Zones](https://docs.strapi.io/user-docs/content-manager/writing-content#dynamic-zones).
+- **Media Library**: Upload your images, videos, audio or documents to the media library.
+Easily find the right asset, edit and reuse it.
-- **Internationalization**.
-The Internationalization (i18n) plugin allows Strapi users to create, manage and distribute localized content in different languages, called "locales
+- **Internationalization**: The Internationalization (i18n) plugin allows Strapi users to create, manage and distribute localized content in different languages, called "locales
-- **RBAC**.
-Create an unlimited number of custom roles and permissions for admin users.
+- **Role Based Access Control**: Create an unlimited number of custom roles and permissions for admin and end users.
-- **Typescript**.
-Strapi now supports Typescript for typechecking and better DX experience.
+- **GraphQL or REST**: Consume the API using REST or GraphQL

+You can unlock additional features such as SSO, Audit Logs, Review Workflows in [Strapi Cloud](https://cloud.strapi.io/login?source=github1) or [Strapi Enterprise](https://strapi.io/enterprise?source=github1).

 **[See more on our website](https://strapi.io/overview)**.